sameer-gits/neovim/README.md

 # neovimrc

-This is my neovimrc for configuring neovimrc
+This is my neovimrc for configuring neovim

 If you find something weird please let me know....